meldridge/meldridge.github.io/drafts/_2018-08-22-Email-update-.md

 ## Maersk and NotPeta

-Wired has an [excellent long-form piece](https://www.wired.com/story/notpetya-cyberattack-ukraine-russia-code-crashed-the-world/) on last year's NotPetya attack by Russia and how it completely wiped out the IT infrastructure of Maersk.
+Wired has published [an excellent long-form piece](https://www.wired.com/story/notpetya-cyberattack-ukraine-russia-code-crashed-the-world/) on last year's NotPetya attack by Russia and how it wiped out the IT infrastructure of Maersk.
+The attack forced Maersk to rebuild almost their entire IT environment from scratch, including flying technicians to

 As Ned Pyle [pointed out](https://twitter.com/NerdPyle/status/1032740918917386240), one excerpt in particular "should be required reading for every C-suite and IT director on this planet".